rlaphoenix/pvsfunc/README.md

 ## Projects Included

+The projects that start with `P` are the foremost reasons for the pvsfunc project's existance.
+However, there is a `pvsfunc.helpers` that can be used as well as the projects listed below.

+pvsfunc.helpers has various small functions for given purposes.
+The availability of it's functions is not guaranteed to be kept forever.
+These are functions kept only for internal re-use, they aren't created specifically for outside use, but while available feel free to.

 ### PSourcer (PHOENiX's Sourcer)

 Convenience wrapper for loading input file paths with an optimal clip sourcer based on the file or codec.